Real estate broker HelloOffice expands to Los Angeles after closing on $6.5 million – TechCrunch

 The company provides software to expedite the often painful (especially in San Francisco) task of finding office space (not the Mike Judge movie, which is available to stream on Google, Amazon, iTunes and other services for $3.99).

-So far, HelloOffice has worked with companies like Y Combinator, Knotel, Brex, Palantir, and Patreon to help them get the space they need.
+So far, HelloOffice has worked with companies like Y Combinator, Knotel, Brex, Palantir and Patreon to help them get the space they need.

 Now, chief executive officer Justin Bedecarre says the company is ready to tackle the Los Angeles market.